 - In Page view, click the Object Tree palette button in the lower left corner.
 The Object Tree palette appears. - 2.
 Select the name of the object, then click again and type a new name.
 Some objects cannot be renamed.

 Resizing an Object

 Click an object and drag the selection handles to resize the object.
-If the Display property of a Picture is set to Normal, you cannot make the image larger.

 To make multiple objects the same size: